Sam & Max Beyond Time and Space: Setting and characters

+Plot

-A year after the events of the previous game, Freelance Police Sam and Max discover their pet goldfish Mr. Spatula has turned evil, but he is killed by a giant robot sent by Santa Claus.
-The two head to the North Pole and find Santa firing upon the elves with a machine gun.
+A year after the events of Save the World, Sam and Max, self-styled vigilante detectives known as the Freelance Police, suspect that their pet goldfish Mr. Spatula has turned evil.
+He is suddenly killed by a giant robot.
+After taking down the robot, with the help The two head to the North Pole and find Santa firing upon the elves with a machine gun.
 Suspecting Santa is possessed, Sam and Max conduct an exorcism, but discover the demon is possessing an elf instead.
 With help from the Spirits of Christmas Past, Present, and Future, the demon is reduced to a plate of Jell-O, which Santa inadvertently eats and becomes possessed.
 Sam and Max knock Santa out, learning the demon was meant for Satan but sent to Santa due to a typo.
 They send Santa to Hell and deliver all the Christmas presents in his place.

 A month later, Sybil and Abe get sucked into a Bermuda Triangle portal.
 Sam and Max follow and arrive on Easter Island, populated by missing people turned to babies by the Fountain of Youth, and are told by the local Moai that a prophecy states that a volcano will erupt and destroy them.
 In a nearby cave, they discover a group of aquatic Ocean Chimps who worship the Moai's giant stone feet, and the ghost of Mr. Spatula has established himself as their High Priest, planning to use a machine to trigger an eruption.
 Sam convinces the Ocean Chimps that Max is the true High Priest, but Mr. Spatula sets off the eruption, only for Sam and Max to use a giant Bermuda Triangle to divert the lava.
 The two swim back to shore with Abe, who has broken up with Sybil, while the Moai are suddenly abducted.

-Sometime later, the city is attacked by zombies from the Zombie Factory, a nightclub in Stuttgart run by the vampire Jurgen.
-Using traditional vampire weaknesses to lower Jurgen's popularity and make him vulnerable, Sam and Max pursue Jurgen but get caught in a death-trap and killed.
-The two reawaken as zombies and find Jurgen sleeping in his coffin and their souls trapped waiting to be shipped off to Hell.
+Sometime later, the city is attacked by zombies from the Zombie Factory, a nightclub in Stuttgart run by the vampire Jürgen.
+Using traditional vampire weaknesses to lower Jürgen's popularity and make him vulnerable, Sam and Max pursue Jürgen but get caught in a death-trap and killed.
+The two reawaken as zombies and find Jürgen sleeping in his coffin and their souls trapped waiting to be shipped off to Hell.
 They retrieve a Soul Mater device from Sybil, inadvertently convincing her to get back together with Abe, but accidentally end up in each other's bodies.
-The two force Jurgen into his own deathtrap, and his soul is abducted.
+The two force Jürgen into his own deathtrap, and his soul is abducted.
 As Sam and Max return to their bodies, their neighbor and fellow detective Flint Paper arrives to announce Bosco has gone missing.